MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 #### Add the email template to an orchestration flow

-For this example, we will add the order confirmation template to an orchestration flow.
+For this example, we'll add the order confirmation template to an orchestration flow.

 To add an order confirmation template to an orchestration flow, follow these steps.